markoch/dev-notebook/README.md

 <a href="https://travis-ci.org/markoch/dev-notebook" title="Build Status"><img src="https://travis-ci.org/markoch/dev-notebook.svg?branch=master"></a>
 </p>

-The personal development notes are written in Markdown format and are converted to an EPUB file that can be imported into your eBook reader.
+The development notes are written in Markdown format and converted to an EPUB file.
+Your eBook reader or viewer app can import this converted EPUB file.

-For best experience disable the auto shutdown feature of your eBook Reader and place it next to your keyboard to always view your development notes.
+For the best experience, disable the auto-shutdown feature of your eBook Reader and place it next to your keyboard to always few development notes.

 ![Ebook Reader](/doc/images/ebook-keyboard.jpg)
 *Photo by Megafilm on Freepik*